oils-for-unix/oils/doc/ref/chap-type-method.md

 - `U+000B` - Vertical tab `\u{b}`
 - `U+000C` - Form feed `\f`
 - `U+000D` - Carriage return `\r`
-- `U+0020` - Normal space `' '`
+- `U+0020` - Normal blank space `' '`
 - `U+00A0` - No-break space (NBSP) `\u{a0}`
 - `U+FEFF` - Zero-width no-break space (ZWNBSP) `\u{feff}`

 To obtain code points, Oils decodes the string as UTF-8.
 Bytes that are not valid UTF-8 cause a fatal error.

-Other code points are considered whitespace in the Unicode standard, but we use only the ones above, so that these methods have a stable specification.
+The Unicode standard considers further code points as whitespace, but we use only the ones above, so that these methods have a stable specification.

 ---